tacheshun/canvas/README.md

-# canvas
+# Canvas
-A blank canvas for your web app, in Go.
+A blank canvas for your new web app, in Go.

-This repository is used in the course [Build Cloud Apps in Go](https://www.golang.dk/courses/build-cloud-apps-in-go).